 2. Go kayaking in a clear kayak

 Check out what’s in the water around and below you on a guided kayaking tour of Shell Key with Get Up and Go Kayaking Tampa Bay.
 Visit a sandbar, look for playful dolphins, paddle through mangroves and more on this guided tour.
-Tours are $55/person and last 2-2.5 hours.
+Tours are $59/person and last 2-2.5 hours.
 There’s also a Tarpon Springs tour offered during manatee season.

 3. Have a romantic picnic in one of Tampa Bay’s best parks

 Lucky for Tampa locals, there are loads of scenic places for a picnic from the quintessential Curtis Hixon Waterfront Park to more romantic spots like Honeymoon Island State Park.
 Check out our picks for Top Tampa Bay Parks for the Perfect Picnic Date.
+We also created a guide to How to Plan a Romantic Tampa Bay Picnic for Two, which includes local picnic companies that will do all of the work for you!

 4. Soak up the sun at Fort De Soto Park